Home » Posts tagged 'permaculture research institute'

 5 gardening tips to keep your plants healthy

-Sometimes, it may be difficult to know the best ways to keep your plants healthy, especially if you’re not a gardener by profession.
+Photo by Thomas Verbruggen on Unsplash 5 gardening tips to keep your plants healthy Sometimes, it may be difficult to know the best ways to keep your plants healthy, especially if you’re not a gardener by profession.
 We aim to have a highly productive garden that fulfils our needs, natures needs, is energy efficient and low maintenance.
-If you’re struggling to maintain the health of your plants, don’t worry – this guide can help get your plants flourishing in no time at all, expanding nature for both its beauty and eco-friendly benefits.
-Read on for more discussion!
+If […]

 2 Ways to Preserve Leafy Greens From Your Veggie Garden

-In my experience, leafy greens are among the easiest kinds of veggies to grow.
-But they don’t keep for very long and after you’ve given basketfuls of them to your friends and eaten stir-fried leafy greens, leafy greens in soups, in stews, and added to salads, and they’re still coming, what do you do with them next?
+Image by author 2 Ways to Preserve Leafy Greens From Your Veggie Garden In my experience, leafy greens are among the easiest kinds of veggies to grow.
+But they don’t keep for very long and after you’ve given basketfuls of them to your friends and eaten stir-fried leafy greens, leafy greens in soups, in stews, […]

 No land, no problem: How a lady farmer converts an idle backyard into a productive urban vegetable garden